cterogene/cterogene-portfolio/README.md

 # Claudio Terogene Resume
-This is my online Resume made with React and Sass
+This is my online Resume made with React, Sass and Tailwind css.
 ### User Stories

-- [x] Home Page presentation
+- [x] Home Page presentation and overview.
-- [x] See my Project
+- [x] All of my recent project.
-- [x] All the info about me
+- [x] About me pages.
-- [x] Contact me by sending message in a contact form
+- [x] Contact form options.
-- [x] Download my Resume from the several pages.
+- [x] Resume available for download .

 ### App Walkthough GIF